-- a) Each <open range> or <closed range> or <size constraint> in the <constraint> has a corresponding Open-range or Closed-range or Size-constraint in the Condition-item-set. - b) An <open range> of the form constant is equivalent to an <open range> of the form = constant. - c) For a given expression, A, then: - an <open range> of the form = constant, /= constant, < constant, <= constant, > constant, and >= constant has sub-expression in the range check of the form A = constant, A /= constant, A < constant, A <= constant, A > constant, and A >= constant, respectively; - 2) <closed range> of the form constant : secondconstant has a sub-expression in the range check of the form ((constant <= A) and (A <= secondconstant)) where "and" is the predefined Boolean "and" operator; - 3) a <size constraint> of the form size (RC) has a corresponding Size-constraint in the Condition-item-set where the Operation-identifier identifies an implicit operator with an anonymous unique name in the sort P of the syntype for the range check, with a formal parameter A of sort P, a Boolean result and a body which is a value return that is a distributed "or" (see (d) below) over sub-expressions of the form: - i) length(A) = OP, for each < open range > OP in RC of the form constant; - ii) length(A) OP, for each <open range> OP in RC of the form = constant, /= constant, < constant, <= constant, > constant, and >= constant; - iii) ((constant <= length(A)) and (length(A) <= secondconstant)) where "and" is the predefined Boolean "and" operator, for each <closed range> in RC of the form constant : secondconstant. - d) The predefined Boolean "or" operation is used as a distributed operation over subexpressions by inserting or between sub-expressions (that is, for expressions A B C..., a distributed operation of the form A or B or C ...).
+- a) Each copen range> or <closed range> or <size constraint> in the <constraint> has a corresponding Open-range or Closed-range or Size-constraint in the Condition-item-set. - b) An <open range> of the form constant is equivalent to an <open range> of the form = constant. - c) For a given expression, A, then:

+- 2) <closed range> of the form constant: secondconstant has a sub-expression in the range check of the form ((constant <= A) and (A <= secondconstant)) where "and" is the predefined Boolean "and" operator; - 3) a <size constraint> of the form size (RC) has a corresponding Size-constraint in the Condition-item-set where the Operation-identifier identifies an implicit operator with an anonymous unique name in the sort P of the syntype for the range check, with a formal parameter A P, a Boolean result and a body which is a value return that is a distributed "or" (see (d) below) over sub-expressions of the form: - i) length (A) = RC, for each < open range > in RC of the form constant;

+- iii) ((constant <= length(A)) and (length(A) <= secondconstant)) where "and" is the predefined Boolean "and" operator, for each <closed range> in RC of the form constant : secondconstant.

+d) The predefined Boolean "or" operation is used as a distributed operation over sub-expressions by inserting or between sub-expressions (that is, for expressions A B C..., a distributed operation of the form A or B or C...).
 The range check is the expression formed from this distributed operation over all the sub-expressions corresponding to the Condition-item-set.